Transporting Experimental Results with Entropy Balancing: Setting and Preliminaries

-The OM approach and the inverse odds of sampling weights may be combined using targeted maximum likelihood estimation (TMLE).
-The algorithm is described in \cite{rudolph_robust_2017} and proceeds as follows for an approximately Gaussian distributed response variable.
+Another doubly-robust estimator closely related to the augmented estimator in (\ref{dr}) uses targeted maximum likelihood estimation (TMLE).\cite{laan_targeted_2006} TMLE is a popular choice among causal practitioners due to its flexibility for estimating a variety of different estimands, including the target population average treatment effect.\cite{rudolph_robust_2017} For transportability, the targeted maximum likelihood estimator is constructed as follows.
 First, the initial estimates of $\hat{\mu}_1(\mathbf{X}_i)$ and $\hat{\mu}_0(\mathbf{X}_i)$ are fit using the trial sample data.
 We then update the predictions of the potential outcomes on the trial sample with

-The estimates of $\epsilon_0$ and $\epsilon_1$ are obtained by regressing the outcome onto the clever covariates - $Z_i \hat{\gamma}^{\text{PS}}_i$ and $(1 - Z_i)\hat{\gamma}^{\text{PS}}_i$ - with $\hat{\mu}_0(\mathbf{X}_i)$ and $\hat{\mu}_0(\mathbf{X}_i)$ serving as offsets for all $i = \{i:S_i = 1\}$.
-The estimator of $\tau_{\text{PATE}}$ under the TMLE framework solves for
+The estimates of $\epsilon_0$ and $\epsilon_1$ are obtained by regressing the outcome $Y_i$ onto the clever covariates - $Z_i \hat{\gamma}^{\text{PS}}_i$ and $(1 - Z_i)\hat{\gamma}^{\text{PS}}_i$ - with $\hat{\mu}_0(\mathbf{X}_i)$ and $\hat{\mu}_0(\mathbf{X}_i)$ serving as offsets for all $i \in \{i:S_i = 1\}$.
+The estimator of $\tau_{\text{TATE}}$ under the TMLE framework solves for

-similar to the OM approach.
-Equation (\ref{tmle}) is doubly-robust for estimating $\tau_{\text{PATE}}$ in the sense that if either the model for the probability of sampling or the model of the potential outcomes is consistent, then $\hat{\tau}_{\text{TMLE}}$ is also consistent.
-Therefore, if logistic regression is used to estimate $\rho(\mathbf{X}_i)$, and linear regression is used to estimate $\mu_1(\mathbf{X}_i)$ and $\mu_0(\mathbf{X}_i)$, then if either Assumptions \ref{linear} or \ref{odds} hold, $\hat{\tau}_{\text{TMLE}}$ will be consistent for estimating $\tau_{\text{PATE}}$.
-TMLE requires individual-level covariate data for some of the components in (\ref{offset}) and (\ref{tmle}).
-Some alterations may be made to these estimators so that TMLE can work in the setting where we are only provided the target sample covariate moments.
-This inquiry is outside the scope of this paper, though more details are provided in discussion.
+in a similar manner to the OM approach.
+Equation (\ref{tmle}) is doubly-robust for estimating $\tau_{\text{TATE}}$ in the sense that if either the sampling model or the potential outcomes models are consistent, then $\hat{\tau}_{\text{TMLE}}$ is also consistent.\cite{rudolph_robust_2017} TMLE also requires individual-level covariate data to estimate some of the components in (\ref{offset}) and (\ref{tmle}).